 Is there any difference in the sound?

-And judging the speaker set-up in both soundbars, it’s a similar arrangement – one tweeter for the high frequencies, four mid-range woofers to handle mid-range, dialogue and mid-bass and three passive radiators for the low frequencies.
+Judging the speaker set-up in both soundbars, it’s a similar arrangement – one tweeter for the high frequencies, four mid-range woofers to handle mid-range, dialogue and mid-bass and three passive radiators for the low frequencies.

 The original Beam offers a pretty excellent performance, consistent with both movies and music.
 Vocal clarity is good, there’s a good weightiness to the original’s sound despite its compact dimensions, and its stereo imaging is impressively, placing effects within a room in convincing fashion.
+It’s not so good for surround sound, as sounds never really sound like they’re coming from behind.

 From a design and features perspective, not much has massively changed between the generations, but we don’t see that as negative.
 The original Beam offered a tonne of features and the new does as well, with the addition of Atmos sound and Hi-res audio streaming.